-With over 250 PA programs currently operating in the US and over 50 more expected to start within the next few years, more and more PAs are finding themselves in the classroom instead of the clinic.
+With 268 PA programs currently operating in the US and over 50 more expected to start within the next few years, more and more PAs are finding themselves in the classroom instead of the clinic.
 Many PAs who are on faculty have excellent medical training; however, creating active learning sessions, preparing for accreditation, and engaging students are now skills they rely upon daily.

 The University of Lynchburg’s DMSc PA Education Concentration (PAEC) was designed to give PA faculty the skills to succeed in academia.
 The curriculum aligns with the PA educator’s competencies outlined by PAEA: teaching, learner-centeredness, communication skills, professionalism and role-modeling, program and curriculum design and implementation, program evaluation, scholarship development, leadership, and mentorship.